Hammarn/1MB335/Lab2.md

 #### Question 3:

-**Write a program that takes a nucleotide fasta file as input and returns a reverse complemented files as output.**
+**Write a program that takes a nucleotide fasta file as input and returns a new reverse complemented fasta file as output.
+It should be able to handle fasta files with more than one entry.**

-E.g.
+Test that your code works on [this file](example_data/C_elegans_NC_001328.1_mt_codingsequences.fna)

+The example below only has one entry to illustrate what reverse complement means:

 ```
 >NC_011137.1:5899-7440 Homo sapiens neanderthalensis mitochondrion, complete genome